ryanlsmith4/wikipedia_graphs/readme.md

 [x] find a clique in the date from a random entry point

 [x] find if data is eulerian
+# TODO
+- This is contingnent on finding the full dataset
 [] be able to find the shortest path between two nodes on wikipedia.
 (similar to this https://www.sixdegreesofwikipedia.com)